Had an issue with Cadbury? Get a real response.

 Cadbury complaints from Aussie consumers typically relate to:

-- Foreign objects (plastic, metal bits – rare, but serious)
+- Foreign objects: Plastic, metal bits (which is rare, but very serious)

 - Missing fillings or incomplete products